NangoHQ/nango-helm-charts/README.md

 - **[Elasticsearch](https://www.elastic.co/)**: Nango relies on Elasticsearch for logging.
 Nango can operate without running Elasticsearch and the environment variable `NANGO_LOGS_ENABLED` determines if logs are ingested and displayed in the Nango UI.
-If you are running Ela need to set:
+If you are running Elasticsearch you need to set:
 ```
 NANGO_LOGS_ENABLED